nazar-pc/CleverStyle-Framework/docs/quick-start/CleverStyle-Widgets.md

 * icon-after - string, icon from `cs-icon` element added after button contents, only used on initialization, further changes are not reflected in UI
 * icon - alias for `icon-before`, only used on initialization, further changes are not reflected in UI
 * primary - boolean, allows to apply different styling to button, usually used for some key actions
-* tight - boolean, affects button styling by removing space after button and placing directly before next element (useful for button groups and combining with inputs)
+* tight - boolean, affects styling by removing space after element and placing directly before next element (useful for button groups and combining with inputs)

 Properties:
 * action - string, method on `bind` object to call on button click (see examples below)